DougPfeffer-alt/reading-notes/class-09.md

   - When you need to collect info, you need a form (`<form>` element)
   - Info from a form is sent in name/value pairs
-  - Each form control is given a name, and the etxt that the user types in or the values of the options they select.
+  - Each form control is given a name, and the text that the user types in or the values of the options they select.
   - HTML5 introduced new form elements.

   # Lists, Tables and Forms (HTML - Chapter 14, pp. 33-357)